What to Expect on August 17th, Indonesia's Independence Day

-The government holds a spectacular Independence Day parade on the Sunday after Independence Day; a spectacular parade of floats and marching bands which begins near the National Monument and travels down Jl.
+In the past, the government held a spectacular Independence Day parade on the Sunday after Independence Day; a spectacular parade of floats and marching bands which began near the National Monument and traveled down Jl.
 Thamrin and Jl.
 Sudirman.
-The floats are sponsored by government institutions, state companies, private firms and foundations.
-The artistic skills which won Indonesia acclaim in Tournament of Roses parades in years past are enjoyed by the tens of thousands of Jakartans who show up to enjoy the spectacle.
+The floats were sponsored by government institutions, state companies, private firms and foundations.
+The artistic skills which won Indonesia acclaim in a Tournament of Roses parade in the past were enjoyed by the tens of thousands of Jakartans who showed up to enjoy the spectacle.

 As a foreigner, your participation in the festivities would be welcomed by most Indonesians.
 You could sponsor a picnic for your employees and their families, put on a children's activities day at the factory, or help fund the neighborhood activities near your office or plant.
 Just contact the local RT to find out what they have planned and how you can help.
 As an individual you are always welcome to join in the neighborhood activities around your house.
 Join in the fun ... and spend time getting to know your neighbors!

 Copyright © 1997-2015, Expat Web Site Association Jakarta, Indonesia http://www.expat.or.id All rights reserved.
 The information on Living in Indonesia, A Site for Expatriates may not be retransmitted or reproduced in any form without permission.
 This information has been compiled from sources which we, the Expat Web Site Association and volunteers related to this site, believe to be reliable.
 While reasonable care has been taken to ensure that the facts are accurate and up-to-date, opinions and commentary are fair and reasonable, we accept no responsibility for them.
 The information contained does not make any recommendation upon which you can rely without further personal consideration and is not an offer or a solicitation to buy any products or services from us.
 Opinions and statements constitute the judgment of the contributors to this web site at the time the information was written and may change without notice.